-Applicants are responsible for mailing the application in one packet: the ADA application and Simmons application (except academic transcripts, GRE and/or TOEFL scores if also applying to the M.S. program) to the School for Health Studies.
+Applicants are responsible for mailing the application in one packet: the A.D.A application and Simmons application (except GRE and/or TOEFL where required, if also applying to the M.S. program) to the School of Health Sciences.
 All documents submitted become the property of Simmons College and cannot be returned to the applicant.
 The packet includes:

-- I. A completed American Dietetic Association (ADA) Supervised Practice Program Application Form, and pages A, B, C and N of the Simmons application, a personal statement (see page B for instructions) and the Certification of Finances Form (for non-US citizens only). - 2.
+- A completed American Dietetic Association (A.D.A.)
+Supervised Practice Program Application Form, and pages A, B, C and N of the Simmons application, a personal statement (see page B for instructions) and the Certification of Finances Form (for non-US citizens only). - 2.
 Three letters of recommendation (in sealed, signed envelopes) from individuals able to comment on the academic ability, work experience, leadership potential, character and personality of the applicant.
 At least two letters should be from a food and nutrition instructor.
-The American Dietetic Association (ADA)Supervised Practice Program Application recommendation form is required; - 3.
+The American Dietetic Association (A.D.A) Supervised Practice Program Application recommendation form is required. - 3.
 Verification of completion of Didactic Program in Dietetics approved by the Commission on Accreditation for Dietetics Education of the American Dietetics Association or the Declaration of Intent to Complete Didactic Program.
 (In the latter instance, the verification statement must be received before the student enters the program.); A final academic transcript with a degree conferral and date must be received before the student enters the program. - 4.
 A non-refundable \$50 application fee, made payable to Simmons College.